 Now that you have some web traffic, you need to instrument a basic conversion dashboard that measures your AARRR metrics.
-Of the five, Activation and Retention are most critical towards achieving Product/Market Fit.
-Focus on those first and don’t get distracted by trying to grow customer acquisition or referrals (virality).
+Of the five, Activation and Retention are the most critical for achieving Product/Market Fit.
+Focus on those first, and don’t get distracted by trying to grow customer acquisition or referrals (virality).
 You’ll optimize these in the next stage — Customer Creation.

-Quantitative metrics clearly have the advantage-of-scale once you’re generating lots of traffic but they also have a place early on especially for troubleshooting problems with your conversion funnel.
-For instance, I’ve used my activation metrics to uncover several technical issues with my signup flow, that were browser/OS specific, and preventing customers from completing installation of CloudFire.
+Quantitative metrics clearly have the advantage of scale once you’re generating lots of traffic, but they also have a place early on, especially for troubleshooting problems with your conversion funnel.
+For instance, I’ve used my activation metrics to uncover several technical issues with my signup flow that were browser/OS specific and prevented customers from completing the installation of CloudFire.

 Iterate or Exit

 So how do you know when you’ve hit Product/Market fit?
-Dave McClure suggests hitting a 6 or higher on a customer satisfaction scale of 1–10.
+Dave McClure suggests hitting a six or higher on a customer satisfaction scale of 1–10.
 Sean Ellis uses a survey to determine if more than 40% of his customers would be disappointed if the service were discontinued.
-The mechanics of how you measure Product/Market fit is a little vague and subjective — how many people do you poll, when, how?
+The mechanics of measuring Product/Market fit is a little vague and subjective — how many people do you poll, when, and how?

 I rely on a combination of my revenue and retention metrics to identify customers that are continually paying AND using the product.
 I then poll these customers with the “would you be disappointed” question.
 I feel that question is less vague than relying on a 1–10 scale whose weighting might vary from person to person.
 As with Problem/Solution fit, there is no empirical answer to how many customers you need to declare a fit.
 You stop when you aren’t learning anything new.
 Getting a strong signal from just 30 customers could be enough to declare Product/Market fit and move you to the next stage — Customer Creation.